Ketamine: Anesthesia

 Ketamine is frequently used in severely injured people and appears to be safe in this group.
 It has been widely used for emergency surgery in field conditions in war zones, for example, during the Vietnam War.
 A 2011 clinical practice guideline supports the use of ketamine as a sedative in emergency medicine, including during physically painful procedures.
 It is the drug of choice for people in traumatic shock who are at risk of hypotension.
-Low blood pressure is dangerous for people with severe head injury and ketamine is unlikely to lower blood pressure — conversely, often raising blood pressure, making it often the best suited for those with severe head injury.
+Ketamine often raises blood pressure upon administration and is unlikely to lower blood pressure in most patients, making it useful in treating severe head injuries for which low blood pressure can be dangerous.

-Ketamine is an option in children, as the sole anesthetic for minor procedures or as an induction agent followed by neuromuscular blocker and tracheal intubation In particular, children with cyanotic heart disease and neuromuscular disorders are good candidates for ketamine anesthesia.
+Ketamine is an option in children as the sole anesthetic for minor procedures or as an induction agent followed by neuromuscular blocker and tracheal intubation.
+In particular, children with cyanotic heart disease and neuromuscular disorders are good candidates for ketamine anesthesia.

-Due to the bronchodilating properties of ketamine, it can be used for anesthesia in people with asthma, chronic obstructive airway disease, and with severe reactive airway disease including active bronchospasm.
+Due to the bronchodilating properties of ketamine, it can be used for anesthesia in people with asthma, chronic obstructive airway disease, and with severe reactive airway disease, including active bronchospasm.

 Pain

-Ketamine infusions are used for acute pain treatment in emergency departments and in the perioperative period in individuals with refractory pain.
-The doses are lower than those used for anesthesia; they are usually referred to as sub-anesthetic doses.
+Ketamine infusions are used for acute pain treatment in emergency departments and in the perioperative period for individuals with refractory or intractable pain.
+The doses are lower than those used for anesthesia, usually referred to as sub-anesthetic doses.
 Adjunctive to morphine or on its own, ketamine reduces morphine use, pain level, nausea, and vomiting after surgery.
-Ketamine is likely to be most beneficial for surgical patients when severe post-operative pain is expected and for opioid-tolerant patients.
+Ketamine is likely to be most beneficial for surgical patients when severe post-operative pain is expected, and for opioid-tolerant patients.

-Ketamine is especially useful in the prehospital setting, due to its effectiveness and low risk of respiratory depression.
+Ketamine is especially useful in the pre-hospital setting due to its effectiveness and low risk of respiratory depression.

-Ketamine has similar efficacy to opioids in a hospital emergency department setting for management of acute pain and for control of procedural pain.
+Ketamine has similar efficacy to opioids in a hospital emergency department setting for the management of acute pain and the control of procedural pain.
 It may also prevent opioid-induced hyperalgesia and postanesthetic shivering.

-For chronic pain, ketamine is used as an intravenous analgesic, particularly, if the pain is neuropathic.
+For chronic pain, ketamine is used as an intravenous analgesic, mainly if the pain is neuropathic.
 It has the added benefit of counteracting spinal sensitization or wind-up phenomena experienced with chronic pain.
-In multiple clinical trials, ketamine infusions delivered short-term pain relief in neuropathic pain diagnoses, pain after traumatic spine injury, fibromyalgia, and complex regional pain syndrome (CRPS).
+In multiple clinical trials, ketamine infusions delivered short-term pain relief in neuropathic pain diagnoses, pain after a traumatic spine injury, fibromyalgia, and complex regional pain syndrome (CRPS).
 However, the 2018 consensus guidelines on chronic pain concluded that, overall, there is only weak evidence in favor of ketamine use in spinal injury pain, moderate evidence in favor of ketamine for CRPS, and weak or no evidence for ketamine in mixed neuropathic pain, fibromyalgia, and cancer pain.
-In particular, only for CRPS there is evidence of medium to longer term pain relief.
+In particular, only for CRPS, there is evidence of medium to longer-term pain relief.